What Are Condoms?

 Male condoms cost about $0.50 to $1 each and are less expensive when they are bought in boxes that contain several condoms.
 Many health centers and family planning clinics (such as Planned Parenthood) and some schools distribute them free of charge.

 Female condoms are a little more expensive and cost about $2 per condom.
 Some health centers and family planning clinics have female condoms available for free.

 When Should I Call the Doctor?

-A girl using condoms should call the doctor if:
+A female using condoms should call the doctor if:

 - a condom broke during sex

 - there's a change in the smell or color of her vaginal discharge

 - she has unexplained fever or chills